ibm-cloud-architecture/vaccine-order-mgr-pg/README.md

 Use the web browser and developer console to the address [http://localhost:4545](http://localhost:4545).
 The Vue app is configured to proxy to `localhost:8080`.

-## OpenShift deployment

-To deploy on OpenShift cluster see instructions in the [main documentation](https://ibm-cloud-architecture.github.io/vaccine-solution-main/solution/orderms/).

 ## Troubleshooting

 ### Logs: